Credit Card Debt Settlement

 What is a Consumer Proposal?

 Many people have heard of Bankruptcy, but most people do not know the alternative to it which is Consumer Proposal.
 A Consumer Proposal allows you to pay back only a per cent of what you owe with no interest.
 Consumer Proposals in Canada can only be administered by Licensed Insolvency Trustees like Bromwich+Smith, who negotiate with your creditors based on your budget.
 When you sign your Consumer Proposal creditors are legally bound not to contact you and seize collection activities.
 Some benefits of a consumer proposal is that you can roll all your debt into one payment, zero interest, your payment never changes (even if you income goes up) and you can keep your assets (provided you can continue to make payments).
-The term of this program is typically 5 years and it affects credit as an R7.

 What is a Bankruptcy?